JingzeTian/JingzeTian.github.io/content/project/timer-smart-ring/index.en.md

 ---
 title: Timer
-summary: The product design of a smart ring used for time management
+summary: Product design of a smart ring and companion app for on-the-go activity logging and time management.
 tags:
   - Design
 date: '2022-06-29T00:00:00Z'